CRA SimpleFile Service

 To use the SimpleFile service, here are some typical requirements and features you might expect:

-- Eligibility: SimpleFile is by invitation-only use.
+- Phone/Paper: is by invitation-only use.
 The CRA sends out invitations to taxpayers who meet specific eligibility requirements.
-If you receive an invitation, it means that the CRA has identified your tax situation as suitable for the SimpleFile service.
+If you receive an invitation, it means that the CRA has identified your tax situation as suitable for the SimpleFile service. - Simplified Forms and Instructions: The SimpleFile service provides simplified forms and step-by-step instructions to assist you throughout the tax filing process, which helps in reducing errors.

 - Income Sources: The service is tailored for those with common types of income below a certain threshold such as employment income, pension income, and simple investment income.
 If your income is derived from wages, interest, or retirement benefits, the CRA may send you a SimpleFile invitation.